loftwah/1on1-automation/.github/ISSUE_TEMPLATE/1-on-1-template.md

 <!-- start of questions -->
 ## About Manager

-- What can I do to help you achieve you current goals and priorities?

-- What can I do better or differently as your manager to support you?
+- How can I better support you?

-- What are your impressions of our 1-on-1s?
-What could we do differently or better?
+- I’ve noticed that our last several 1-on-1s have stayed pretty surface.
+What are your honest impressions of this meeting?
+What could we be doing differently or better?

+- What is the percentage of my involvement in your daily tasks?
+Would you prefer more or less?

 ## Career development

+- Where do you see your career in 1 year, 3 years?
+What can you do to make sure you reach those goals?
+How can we as HR help you to reach those goals (assuming the goals relate to the company)?

-- What other roles here could you see yourself in down the line?
-Or what areas would you like to explore?
+- What parts of your job would you like to deepen your skills in or get additional training in?

-- What are your long term goals?
-Have you thought about them?

-- What capabilities do you want to develop?
+- Which part of the work here do you feel as most relevant to your long-term goals?
+What kinds of projects do you want to take part in to move toward your goals?

 ## Conversation starters

-- Tell me about your week – what’s it been like?
+- Tell me a story...

 - Outside of work if there is anything going on, Is there anything you’d like to talk about?

-- How was your weekend?
+- What would you like to focus on at this meeting?

 ## Job satisfaction

-- What interests you about the project(s) you’re currently working on, and why?
+- How are you feeling about the project?

 - I’ve noticed X about the project… Can you help me understand that better?
 Talk me through your process.

-- How do you think that least favorite thing affects your overall performance?
+- What could I do to make you enjoy your work more?

 ## Other

-- What’s one thing we could change about work for you that would improve your personal life?
+- How are things going for you outside of work?

+- What did you do for fun in the past that you haven’t had as much time for lately?

 - What haven’t you tried yet?

-- How are things going for you outside of work?

 ## Team and company

-- How would you describe the personality of the team?
-What sort of person would be a good fit here?
-What sort of person would add something we're currently missing?

-- What could you have done differently?

-- How could we change our team meetings to be more effective?
+- What’s the number one problem within our organization?
+Why?

+- Is there a situation you’d like my help with?

+- Do you feel like you’re on the same page with the team?
+How often do you think you need meetings to ensure you stay that way?

 ## Work-life

-- What are the biggest time wasters for you each week?

-- What stands in your way?

-- What are your most significant accomplishments since we last met?
+- What does your ideal weekday look like?

+- What are 3 things could we do to improve your productivity if money was no object?

+- What could we change about work that would improve the rest of your life?

 <!-- end of questions -->
 ### Key Updates 🔑